BruceKristelijn/Pokemon-battle-prediction/README.md

 Based on pokemon stats find out which is most likely to win a pokemon battle.
 A project for the Minor Data Science at the Rotterdam University of Applied Sciences.

 ## Installation
-To install all dependencies for this repository, simply run the following command:
+To install all dependencies for this repository, make sure you have [Python](https://www.python.org/downloads/) installed and simply run the following command:

 `pip install -r requirements.txt`